Welcome to UCS Resources for Faculty

 Career Fairs, Information Sessions, Career Treks, and other Career Events Sponsored by UCS

-Students and faculty should visit BYU Bridge on a frequent basis to find the career calendar of events planned for each semester.
+Students and faculty should visit Handshake on a frequent basis to find the career calendar of events planned for each semester.
 UCS sponsors large career fairs for general and STEM majors each semester.
 They also host hundreds of Information Sessions with employers from all industries.
 These opportunities, along with Career Treks (onsite visits to employers), give students a chance to learn first-hand about what employers are looking for, network with recruiters, and often lead to excellent job opportunities.

 Career and Personality Assessments